History of South Sudan: Turko-Egyptian conquest under the Muhammad Ali Dynasty

-In 1821 the Sennar Sultanate to the north collapsed in the face of an invasion by Egypt under the Ottoman Muhammad Ali Dynasty.
-The Turko-Egyptian forces then began to foray southward after consolidating their control over the northerly territories of Darfur, Kurdufan, and Funjistan.
+In 1821 the Funj Sultanate to the north collapsed in the face of an invasion by Egypt under the Ottoman Governor Muhammad Ali.
+The Turko-Egyptian forces then began to move southward after consolidating their control over Kurdufan, and Funjistan.
 In 1827 Ali Khurshid Pasha led a force through the Dinka lands and in 1830 led an expedition to the junction of the White Nile and the Sobat.
-The most successful missions were led by Admiral Salim Qabudan who between 1839 and 1842 sailed the White Nile, reaching as far south as modern-day Juba.
+The most successful expeditions were led by Admiral Salim Qabudan who between 1839 and 1842 sailed the White Nile, reaching as far south as modern-day Juba.

-The Turko-Egyptian forces attempted to set up forts and garrisons in the region, but disease and defection forced their quick abandonment.
+The Turko-Egyptian forces attempted to set up forts and garrisons in the region, but disease and defection quickly forced them to abandon them.
 While claimed by the Ottoman Khedives of Egypt, they could not exert any real authority over the region.
 In 1851, under pressure from foreign powers, the government of Egypt opened the region to European merchants and missionaries.

 The Europeans found a large supply of ivory, but found the local Bari had little interest in anything they were selling.
 As a result, the merchants often turned to force, seizing the ivory, even this proved not to be economical and the merchant ventures had little success.
 Christian missionaries also established posts in the region, with the Catholic Apostolic Vicariate of Central Africa, that dotted the landscape.
 The missionaries also had little impact on the region in the early 19th century.